Rust compiler: code optimizations (upd.)

 This setting tries to perform optimization across all crates.
 You can read more about lto option in "The Cargo Book".

-How does it affected size?
+How does it affect size?

 cargo build --release